JoshuaDoucet/wtnfStorefrontAPI/README.md

 ### Run the Express web server
 * Run the web server
   - At the CLI run ```npm run watch``` or ```npm run start```
-  - The web server will be running on port 3000
+  - Unless configured differently, the web server should be running on localhost port 3000
 ### Visit the application endpoints
 #### Login to the storefront.
   This is required to access msot of the application data